ParrishJ/ParrishJ/README.md

 I’m Jared - I’m curious, thoughtful, and always looking to learn more.
 I enjoy solving complex problems with modern web technology and implementing aesthetically pleasing web design.
 I have a passion for working with technology across the webstack and specialize in using HTML, CSS, SCSS / LESS,  and JavaScript along with various frameworks and libraries.

-Some of my favorite front end technologies to work with includes:
+Some of my favorite front end technologies to work with include:

 * React
 * Redux